False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Criterion 2: Feasibility

 Pro.
-Continuing current oversight methods requires no change, so is assumed to be feasible.
+Continuing current oversight methods requires no change so is assumed to be feasible.

 Con.
 Current methods of oversight are vague.
 The usability and usefulness of current methods for reporting false, deceptive, and misleading advertising are limited by unclear and inconsistent communication to interested and concerned parties—namely healthcare consumers and professionals.
-Burdensome voluntary reporting with vague guidance for healthcare consumers and professionals presents a concern for meaningful participation in reporting activities.
+Burdensome voluntary reporting with vague guidance for healthcare consumers and professionals presents concern for meaningful participation in reporting activities.

 Criterion 3: Cost